 How do airless paint sprayers work?

 Airless paint sprayers don’t have a compressor.
 Instead, they pump out the paint with the use of a motorized pump.
 Airless paint sprayer motors can be electric or gas-powered.
 These sprayers generate pressure from pump action.
-The paint comes out through a hose and small hole in the gun tip at a pressure of about 3,000 psi.
+The paint comes out through a hose and a small hole in the gun tip at a pressure of about 3,000 psi.
 This high pressure created by the pumps breaks up the paint into small fine droplets like mist.
 The result is a smooth finish for your surfaces.

 Why choose an airless paint sprayer?